brightbox/docs.brightbox.com/content/guides/cli/riak-cluster.md

      srv-3zdoj  creating  nano  gb1-b  2011-12-31  img-3ikco                riak server
     ------------------------------------------------------------------------------------

-The server should become active and start booting within about 30 seconds and they'll execute the contents of the `install-riak.sh` script, which might take a couple of minutes.
+The servers should become active and start booting within about thirty seconds and they'll execute the contents of the `install-riak.sh` script, which again might take a couple of minutes to complete.

 ### Mapping a cloud IP

-All Brightbox Cloud servers are created with a private IPv4 address and a public IPv6 address by default.
-If you don't have IPv6 then you'll need to map a Cloud IP to one of your new Riak servers to start accessing the cluster:
+All Brightbox Cloud servers are created by default with a private IPv4 address and a public IPv6 address.
+If you don't have IPv6 then you'll need to map a [Cloud IP](/reference/cloud-ips/) to one of your new Riak servers to start accessing the cluster:

     $ brightbox-cloudips create